kenleytomlin/telemusik/README.md

 And thats it so far....

 ###Roadmap
-1. Leverage the spotify recommendation engine to pull a list of songs and push these to users.
+1. Leverage the Spotify recommendation engine to pull a list of songs and push these to users.
 2. Checking for updates for artists a user has followed and pushing these to them
 3. Managing artists the user follows